Ohio Security Deposit Law 2026: 30-Day Return, Interest & Double Damages

 - No statutory limit on deposit amounts, but stay competitive and reasonable

-- 30-day return deadline for deposits or itemized statements after move-out
+- 30-day return deadline for deposits or itemized statements after the tenancy ends and possession is delivered

 - Itemization required for all deductions with specific descriptions